Leading Congregational Systems Workshops

 Enrolling in the Workshop

-The next workshops are being offered in Auckland (15-17th April, 2026) and Christchurch (22-24th April 2026).
+The next workshops is being offered in Auckland 15-17th April, 2026.
 To help us assess whether this workshop is right for you at this time, please apply via the link below.

 CLLL_Logo